ttlequals0/autovpn/README.md

 </pre></code>

+Note that creating an endpoint can take some time to complete.

+autovpn does not work with Python 3.
+Please use Python 2.7.

 ToDo:
   * Continue to update documentation
   * Add deletion of Securoty Group if it is no longer in use.
   * Add ability to create more client configs for one endpoint.
   * Pull Requests are welcome.